nusCS2113-AY1920S1/PersonalAssistant-Duke/README.md

 **COMPal** relies on a Command Line Interface, perfect for the modern, fast-typing student.
 Take control. ***COMPal*** your life.

+## Useful Links
+It can be hard to navigate round new software, but we're happy to help:
+* [User Guide](docs/UserGuide.md), for a guiding hand to show you the ropes
+* [Developer Guide](docs/DeveloperGuide.md), to take a look backstage
+* [About Us](docs/AboutUs.md), to know more about the team pulling the strings

 ## Contributors
 **COMPal** is developed and maintained by a dedicated team of student developers.
 From our unique standpoint as both ***user*** and ***developer***, we strive to provide practical features that answer the needs of our target audience.